lalabib/Instaton/README.md

 # Instaton
-Instaton is an Instagram UI clone.
+Instaton is an Instagram UI clone

 ## Author
 #### Labib Hiba